This post may contain affiliate links. Please see my affiliate disclosure for more information.

 - 1 tsp kosher salt

-- Preheat oven to 400 degrees and line a baking sheet with non-stick foil (or foil sprayed with cooking spray.)
+Lightly coat a griddle or grill pan with oil.
+(Alternatively, Preheat the oven to 400 degrees and line a baking sheet with non-stick foil or foil sprayed with cooking spray.)

-- Roast, turning the squash occasionally, until squash is caramelized and can be easily pierced with a knife, about 30 mins.
+Continue to cook until thje squash is very tender, caramelized and can be easily pierced with a fork.
+Serve immediately.

 - 2 cups bread crumbs